Chamber of Representatives (Belgium): Officers

 The Chamber of Representatives elects a presiding officer, known as the president, at the beginning of each parliamentary term, which starts on the second Tuesday of October each year.
-The President is assisted by up to five vice-presidents, two of which are known respectively as the first vice-president and the second vice-president, who are also elected at the beginning of each parliamentary term.
-The President is customarily a member of one of the parties forming the government coalition, only thrice in the history of the Chamber has the President been a member of the opposition.
-The first vice-president is usually a member of the other language group than that of the President.
-The current President of the Belgian Chamber of Representatives is Patrick Dewael of the Open Vld.
+The president is assisted by up to five vice-presidents, two of which are known respectively as the first vice-president and the second vice-president, who are also elected at the beginning of each parliamentary term.
+The president is customarily a member of one of the parties forming the government coalition, only thrice in the history of the Chamber has the president been a member of the opposition.
+The first vice-president is usually a member of the other language group than that of the president.
+The current president of the Belgian Chamber of Representatives is Patrick Dewael of the Open Vld.

 The president presides over the plenary assembly of the Chamber of Representatives, guides and controls debates in the assembly, and is responsible for ensuring the democratic functioning of the Chamber, for the maintenance of order and security in the assembly and for enforcing the Rules of the Chamber of Representatives.
-To this end, he or she is given considerable powers.
-He or she also represents the Chamber at both the national (to the other institutions) and the international level.
-The President also assesses the admissibility of bills and proposals.
+The president represents the Chamber at both the national (to the other institutions) and the international level.
+The president also assesses the admissibility of bills and proposals.

-The president of the Chamber, together with the President of the Belgian Senate, ranks immediately behind the King in the order of precedence.
+The president of the Chamber, together with the president of the Belgian Senate, ranks immediately behind the king in the order of precedence.
 The elder of the two takes the second place in the order of precedence, while the other takes the third.
-The presidents of the Chamber of Representatives and the Senate rank above the Prime Minister.
+The presidents of the Chamber of Representatives and the Senate rank above the prime minister.